spotfiresoftware/tibco-streaming-samples/web/openapi-server/openapi-server-war/README.md

 # Web: WAR generation with OpenAPI Code Generation tool

-How to create a server stub from OpenAPI specification documentation with OpenAPI Code Generation tool and package it as a WAR
+How to create a WAR from OpenAPI specification documentation with OpenAPI Code Generation tool

 * [openapi-server-war](src/site/markdown/index.md)

 ---
-Copyright (c) 2020, TIBCO Software Inc.
+Copyright (c) 2018-2020, TIBCO Software Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: